Eagle Eye Energy Center

 avoided each year in Arizona during operations

-The Eagle Eye project will connect to the local grid via a short transmission line.
-The transmission line permit application will be reviewed by the Arizona Power Plant and Transmission Line Siting Committee.
-BrightNight anticipates a hearing to review the application to occur in early October.
+The transmission line permit application (Certificate of Environmental Compatibility) will be reviewed by the Arizona Power Plant and Transmission Line Siting Committee.
+BrightNight anticipates a hearing to review the application to occur in August 2026.
 During the hearing, a public comment period will be designated to address any questions or concerns.
 We will update this webpage with the date, time, and location of the public comment period.

 To submit a formal comment or question regarding the transmission line permit application, please send an email to: infoeagleeye@brightnightpower.com